enriko-riba/multiplayer-host/README.md

 ![.NET Core](https://github.com/enriko-riba/multiplayer-host/workflows/.NET%20Core/badge.svg)

 ## Overview
 The multiplayer game server is a class library helping game developers implementing multiplayer game servers.
-The game developers haver to deal with
+The game developers still have to deal with game specific logic, client connections and state persistence but the game server provides structure and plumbing code to glue all components together.

 ### The multiplayer game server implements
 * abstract User class and user management